We currently represent

 You can also find us on FaceBook: https://www.facebook.com/AKAManagement

-Because we read every submission, our read time is ten to twelve weeks.
-Please note that during conference season (May - August), we may need an extension.
+We read every submission.
+Our read time is six to eight weeks.
 We accept the following documents for submissions:

 Documents: .doc, .docx, .rtf